Mediatonic has dropped a sneak peek at ‘Fall Guys’ Season 2

 Fall Guys: Ultimate Knockout has taken the gaming world by storm and Mediatonic has revealed a glimpse at what fans can expect from season two.

-The next season will have a medieval theme, incorporating new rounds and costumes into the mix to truly convey the feeling of the middle ages.
+The next season is scheduled to begin in October and will have a medieval theme, incorporating new rounds and costumes into the mix to truly convey the feeling of the middle ages.
 Expect to be dressed as an assortment of wizards and knights as you embark on rounds inspired by epic medieval quests.
-The new season is scheduled to begin in October.

 One of the new elements will be moveable objects, such as blocks and drawbridges, which will be used to scale obstacles or reach objectives.
 To truly embrace the tone, swinging axes and feudal fortresses will be added to stages in new race rounds which involve moving platforms to reach the end or dodging a series of deadly traps.